tomeshnet/p2p-internet-workshop/module-5/presentation/part-1/network-metrics.md

-# Network Attributes
+# Network metrics

-## Volume (Bytes or bits)
+## Volume _(bits or bytes)_

- * Collected over time
+- Collected over time
- * Sum of all bits/bytes sent and received
+- Sum of all bits/bytes sent and received
- * Common tool to keep track of this is `MRTG
+- Common tool to keep track of this is `MRTG` (Multi Router Traffic Grapher)

-## Speed/Bandwidth (Bytes or Bits per second)
+## Speed _(bps or Bps)_

+- Also called "bandwidth" sometimes
- * How much data over a period of time
+- How much data over a period of time
- * Common tool to test is called `iperf3`
+- Common to test between two points using `iperf3`

-## Round Trip Times (seconds)
+## Round trip time _(seconds)_

- * Acronym RTT
+- Commonly called "RTT"
- * Calculation how long it takes for a packet to reach the destination and back again
+- Time for a packet to reach the destination and back
- * Common tool to test this is `ping` or `noping`
+- Common tool to test this is `ping` or `noping`

-## Jitter (seconds)
+## Jitter _(seconds)_

- * The time difference between how long packets take to travel to the destination
+- Difference between time packets take to reach the destination
- * Usually done in UDP packets
+- Usually measured with UDP packets
- * Common tool to test this is `ipef3` using UDP packets
+- Common tool to test this is `iperf3` using UDP packets

-## Packet Loss
+## Packet loss

- * Measurement of the number of packets that did not reach their destination
+- The number of packets that do not reach the destination
- * Packets sometimes are re-transmitted other times ignores
+- Packets are sometimes re-transmitted, other times ignored
- * Common tool to test this is `ping` and `noping`
+- Common tool to test this is `ping` and `noping`